Plumsail/actions/source/flow/actions/sharepoint-processing.rst

 Remove SharePoint Document by URL
 -----------------------------------------
-Remove a SharePoint document by a specific URL with the help of Microsoft Flow.
+Remove a SharePoint document by a specific URL with the help of Power Automate (Microsoft Flow).

 .. rubric:: Input Parameters